 In late 2014 we began the development phase of the refurbishment raising a total investment of £6.7 million, £260,000 of which came from almost 600 investors in our Community Shares.

-- Re-open the Ladies’ Pool and Learners’ Pool.
+- The re-opening of the Ladies’ and Learners’ pools

-- Provide a full Turkish Suite including sauna and steam facilities.
+- Turkish baths with sauna and steam room

 Phase 1b Aims and Objectives